@container

 <container-condition>

-: A set of features that are evaluated against the query container.
-The condition is evaluated when the container changes size and the styles defined in the<stylesheet>
+A set of features that are evaluated against the query container when the size of the container changes.
+Styles defined in the <stylesheet> are applied if the condition is true.

-: A set of CSS declarations.
+A set of CSS declarations.

 Logical keywords in container queries